OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kiosks.md

 This document contains important information about managing the several Sustainability Kiosks which the Sustainability Office manages.
 Currently there are Kiosks in LInC, the MU, the Valley Library and the SEC.

-## QR Codes

-Use [this website](https://www.qrcode-monkey.com) for generating new QR codes (if needed), for the `/#/sec` page (https://osu-sustainability-office.github.io/sustainability-kiosks/#/sec)

-- According to [their About Page](https://www.qrcode-monkey.com/#about), you get links that last forever (no expiring), and no need to make an account or pay to use it

 ## Kiosk Website Info

 The kiosks all essentially run a browser which connects to a Vue application we run on GitHub Pages.